Status: 5 of 7

 In the year 2006, the five most renowned and prestigious marathons in the world established the World Marathon Majors.
 In 2013, a sixth one joined the bunch.
+In 2025, a seventh will be the start of another expansion.
 The goal was to promote marathon running, and while mostly aimed at elevating professional elite-level running, it transformed those six races into the most popular ones for amateur athletes, as well – in case they hadn’t been already.

-The six marathons are: Boston, London, Berlin, Chicago, New York City, and Tokyo.
+The six marathons are: Boston, London, Berlin, Chicago, New York City, Tokyo, and Sydney.

 Even before I traveled to Boston in Spring of 2023, I tried to get a ticket to realize my long dream of running New York City that same year, and succeeded.
 Two Majors in one year!
 New York was even better than Boston for my taste, but both just played in a league of their own.

-I looked into the remaining two marathons, Chicago and Tokyo.
-Chicago turned out to be easy to get into, because I had a fast qualifying race from 2022 ready, and that one counted for a signup for Chicago 2024.
-Writing this, I have just finished Chicago Marathon and also wasn’t disappointed.
+I looked into the next two marathons, Chicago and Tokyo.
+Chicago turned out to be easy to get into, because I had that fast qualifying race from 2022 ready, and that one counted for a signup for Chicago 2024.
+So I went there, ran until the finish line, and also wasn’t disappointed.
 What a race!

-It doesn’t matter to me how long it takes to complete the sixth one in Tokyo.
+It doesn’t matter to me how long it takes to one day run Tokyo.
 It’s just fun to follow reaching this arbitrary goal.
-I have learned that these ridiculous plans lead me to have great experiences and make cool memories which will remain until old age, hopefully.
+I have learned that these ridiculous plans lead to me having great experiences and making cool memories which will remain until old age, hopefully.

-I was happy to learn that there are rumors in the air about a few more races joining the majors to more evenly distribute them around the world.
-Cape Town, South Africa, Chengdu, China, and Sydney, Australia are apparently in the candidate stage.
-It would be great to expand the circle and diversity of the races this way.
+I was happy to learn that a few more races will be joining the majors to more evenly distribute them around the world.
+Cape Town, South Africa, Shanghai, China, are in the candidate stage.
+But starting in 2025, Sydney, Australia will already be the seventh official race of the majors.
+It’s great to expand the circle and diversity of the races this way and I’ll try to go to them all at one point.

 Join the gang and you’ll get notified by email!